isomerpages/tp-virtualcampus/_events/Highlights/TP CCA Scholarships 2025.md

 applications.</p>
 </li>
 <li>
-<p>Applicants should ensure that the information in the application forms
+<p>Applicants should ensure that the information submitted in the application
-and the supporting documents is accurate.</p>
+forms and the supporting documents is accurate.</p>
 </li>
 <li>
 <p>Applicants are allowed to submit updated information before the application